Samuel Seabury: American Revolution and dispute with Alexander Hamilton

 Seabury was one of the signatories of the White Plains Protest of April 1775 against all unlawful congresses and committees and, in many other ways, he proved himself a devoted Loyalist.
 He wrote "Free Thoughts on the Proceedings of the Continental Congress" (1774) under the pen name A. W. Farmer (standing for "a Westchester farmer"), which was followed by "The Congress Canvassed" (1774).
 Alexander Hamilton responded to these open letters in "A Full Vindication of the Measures of Congress, from the Calumnies of their Enemies".
 Seabury wrote a third "Farmer's Letter" entitled "A View of the Controversy between Great Britain and her Colonies" to answer Hamilton, and Hamilton completed the exchange by writing "The Farmer Refuted" (1775).

 The three "Farmer's Letters" are forceful presentations of the Loyalist claim, written in a plain, hard-headed style.
 Their authorship was long in question, but it is certain that Seabury claimed them in England in 1783, when he was seeking episcopal consecration.
 At the same time, he claimed authorship of a letter entitled "An Alarm to the Legislature of the Province of New York" (1775), not signed by the Westchester farmer, which discussed the power of what he viewed as the only legal political body in the colony.
 Seabury's clarity of style and general ease of reading set him apart from his ecclesiastical colleagues throughout his life.

 The pieces Seabury wrote under the pen name A.W.
 Farmer in the Letters to a Westchester Farmer display not only Seabury’s Loyalism, but a particular view of social hierarchy and slavery.
 In “A View of the Controversy,” Seabury wrote that “liberty is a very good thing, and slavery a very bad thing” and later notes that “abject slavery” equated in some way with “cruel oppression.”
 In his Revolutionary writings, he indicated that slavery was a state that individuals, namely white Loyalists, must avoid.
 In this Seabury aligned with his rebel American counterparts, such as Thomas Jefferson and George Washington, though he was on the opposite side of the conflict.

 Seabury was arrested in November 1775 by local Patriots and was kept in prison in Connecticut for six weeks.
 He was prevented from carrying out his ministry; after some time in Long Island, he took refuge in New York City where he was appointed chaplain to the King's American Regiment in 1778.
-At the end of the war, he stayed in the United States; he moved to Connecticut and was loyal to the new government.
+At the end of the war, he moved to Connecticut and was loyal to the new government.